The prevalence of smoking in the general population

 At the present time, the monitoring of smoking in Switzerland depends almost entirely on data collected for the Swiss health survey (ESS)[1].
 These data, which are already limited by the relatively small number of questions relating to smoking in the ESS, are unfortunately in some ways subject to a systematic obsolescence, because they are collected only every five years, and the detailed estimates derived from them are available only a year or two after that.
 Other, older sources of data nonetheless allow for a fuller picture, which is presented in the following table.

-In Switzerland, 27.1% of the population age 15 and up smokes, according to the most recent representative epidemiological data – data which were collected in the 2017 Swiss health survey (Figure A1A-1).
-However, this proportion varies significantly among different subgroups of the population, particularly as a function of age and sex, but also of other sociodemographic and economic characteristics.
+In Switzerland, 23.9% of the population aged 15 and over smoke according to the most recent representative epidemiological data – data collected as part of the 2022 Swiss Health Survey (Figure A1A-1).
+However, this proportion varies relatively significantly across different population subgroups, particularly by age and gender, but also by other sociodemographic and economic characteristics.

 Young people and men